Euklidian-Space/tic-tac-toe/README.md

 ##Instructions

-In order to run the tic tac toe game just clone and run
+In order to run the tic tac toe game you must have elixir or erlang installed.
+Once you do clone this repo and run the command

 mix escript.build